 It’s also about realizing the full potential of your life in Berlin

-German classes is clearly the best way to learn German in Berlin :
+German classes is the #1 solution to learn German in Berlin:

 Sometimes, a good old teacher-pupil situation is best to learn German in Berlin.
 Fortunately, there is a good range at hand since a lot of expats have been moving to the city the past few years.
 In almost all of them, you can sign-up for a free trial class to get a sense of your level & see for yourself if the teaching method suits you.
 Mind also that some schools will require from you to buy some specifics material like books to follow the course.

-- Goethe Institut : The grand institution is in charge of spreading the German culture in the world and offers German courses for all.
+The grand institution is in charge of spreading the German culture in the world and offers German courses for all.
 It is very tailored and professional teaching service that comes at a cost : a little more than 1000€ for 4 intensive 25 h weeks.
 Might be a good idea to kickstart your efforts.
 They also have cheaper great online courses where you have live sessions with real teacher in between fun-oriented exercises to do on your own.
 A good solution if you aren’t ready for a classroom.
 More info about this program here.
-You can book it here.

-- Numerous private schools are taking the more interactive road, with smaller groups focused on getting some practical sentences in.
-Price differs a lot depending on the type of classes:
+Numerous private schools are taking the more interactive road, with smaller groups focused on getting some practical sentences in.
+This is probably a good pick if you are shy or if you want to progress faster with a more driven approach.
+Prices differ a lot depending on the type of classes and across schools too.
+This is a selection:

 I will grant you : learning German in Berlin is not easy.
 But sometimes, finding the right person to talk with can be a huge motivation.
 Also if you feel you are ready to practice on your own; this might a good option to meet cool people and auf deutsch bitte !
 I find it’s great to gather the self-confidence you need in the early days to dare speaking a language that looks very intimidating at first.
 With language tandems, you are both feeling awkwardly uncomfortable.
 No one is judging.
 The tricky bit is that it’s like finding a sparring partner at Tennis: it’s only fun if you are both on the same level.
 Finding a language tandem in Berlin is very efficient for some people who have learned the basics and would like to exercise their skills during a friendly conversation.